Petrang Kabayo

 Petrang Kabayo (lit.
 Petra the Horse) is a 2010 Filipino fantasy comedy-drama film produced and released by Viva Films.
-The film was directed by Wenn V. Deramas and stars comedian like Vice Ganda and his ex-boyfriend John Vincent Garaza.
-It is a remake of Petrang Kabayo at ang Pilyang Kuting in 1988.
+The film was directed by Wenn V. Deramas and stars comedian like Vice Ganda and his husband John Vincent Garaza.
+It is a remake of Petrang Kabayo at Ang Pilyang Kuting in 1988.

 Although receiving negative reviews from critics, the film was a box office success earning in its theatrical run.

 Plot

-In the beginning, Peter (Vice Ganda) dreams that someone is chasing him and before he finally wakes up, he turns into a horse.
-Their worker woke him up because something bad happened to Mama.
-His Mom was hospitalized but recovered.

-Peter Kasimsiman, adopted by the wealthy and kind-hearted Doña Biday, finds refuge and privilege after enduring years of abuse from his biological father Mang Poldo (John Arcilla) due to his sexual orientation after for father of Peter packs all of clothes running away from his home.
+Peter Kasimsiman (Vice Ganda), adopted by the wealthy and kind-hearted Doña Biday, finds refuge and privilege after enduring years of abuse from his biological father Mang Poldo (John Arcilla) due to his sexual orientation.
 However, over time, the wealth and status he once appreciated begin to corrupt him.
 Following Doña Biday's death, Peter's behavior becomes increasingly arrogant and abusive, mistreating his servants, employees, friends, and even the family's prized horses.

 After the death of one of Peter's overworked horses, Diobayo, the goddess of horses, curses him.
 Whenever Peter acts out of anger or does something malicious, he transforms into a horse.
 Stripped of his human form, Peter is forced to experience the world through the eyes of an animal, enduring the same mistreatment he once inflicted on others.

 During one of his transformations, Peter is found by his former employee, Erickson, who, unaware of the curse, names the horse Petra and uses her to pull his calesa.
 Erickson treats Petra with care and respect.
 Peter, struggling to overcome his past, can only revert to his human form by performing good deeds or showing kindness.

 As Peter reflects on his life and actions, he begins to mend his ways, showing humility and reconciling with his repentant father.
 Realizing he can save his estate from bankruptcy by winning a crucial horse race, Peter asks Diobayo to transform him back into a horse one last time.
 He believes that winning the race will restore his family’s legacy and secure their future.

 In a surprising twist after the race, Erickson, overcome with excitement, kisses Petra.
-To both their shock, Petra transforms back into human for Peter, revealing his true identity right before Erickson's eyes and winning of horse racing championship.
-Everyone was happy this time.
+To both their shock, Petra transforms back into Peter, revealing his true identity right before Erickson's eyes.